 License Application Info

-Steps to apply for your Journeyman or Systems Technician license:
+Steps for IBEW LOCAL 103 MEMBERS to apply for your Journeyman or Systems Technician license:

-(For a Master Electrician or Systems Contractor license, skip Steps 1 and 9)
+(For a Master Electrician or Systems Contractor license, skip Step 1)

 NOTE: License applications are electronic.
 Everything must be submitted via e-mail.